-This year long course, continues to develop students' knowledge and ability to use visual art language and artistic conventions, in both written and practical work.
-Students will have the opportunity to participate in school and community exhibitions, It is an excellent prelude to the General Visual Arts course run in both Years 11 & 12.
+This course continues to develop students' knowledge and ability to use visual art language and artistic conventions, in both written and practical work.
+Students will have the opportunity to participate in school and community exhibitions.
+This course is an excellent prelude to the General Visual Arts course run in both Years 11 & 12.

 Students will demonstrate the design, production and evaluation processes they used to create their artwork.
-Students will extend their knowledge of art practices through a range of techniques that may include adaptation, manipulation, deconstruction and reinvention.
+Students will extend their knowledge of art practices through a range of techniques and processes.

-Students will be encouraged to express greater individualism in their application of ideas and materials through a range of 2D projects in the studio areas of Drawing, Painting, Printmaking, Graphics and Collage.
+Students will be encouraged to express greater individualism in their application of ideas and materials through a range of 2D projects in the studio areas of Drawing, Painting and Printmaking.